waagsociety/CustomRT/README.md

 2. Create 2 new queues with the new lifecycles, respectively `projectStart` and `projectModify`
 3. For each queue, create new groups that represent the actors for that queue's lifecycle phases
 4. For each queue assign queue-based rights to the groups, so that only certain groups are authorized to progress the ticket to certain states.
 Look at the workflow description in `Projectkaartwijziging_Updated.pdf` to see what group can make the transition to what state in what queue.
 5. Assign real members to the groups.
 Please note that since RT cannot assign tickets to a group, in the case a group has more members, the scrips will pick one (the first) to automatically assign tickets by creation and state change.
 Make sure the first user of each group is a person that in case knows how to reassign a ticket.
+This is not true for Project Manager, since each ticket has a Custom Field where the designated PM can be specified.
 6. Set up mail server for the new queue (http://requesttracker.wikia.com/wiki/ManualEmailConfig)
 7. For the queue defined with the `projectStart` lifecycle, implement the creation of the secondary workflow:
   1. Load custom condition (/opt/rt4/sbin/rt-setup-database --action insert --datafile ./OnProjectSetUp.pm)